lyz-code/blue-book/docs/architecture/domain_driven_design.md

     `__eq__` is [tricky
     business](https://hynek.me/articles/hashes-and-equality/).

-* *Service*: Holds operations that don't conceptually belong to any object.
-We can take advantage of the fact that Python is a multiparadigm language to make it a function.
+* *Service*: Functions that hold operations that don't conceptually belong to any object.
+We take advantage of the fact that Python is a multiparadigm language.

 * *Exceptions*: Hold constrains imposed over the objects by the business.